|

 Please note that archetypes are flexible.
 Authors can utilize character archetypes to explore themes and relationships.

-what are archetypes and the collective?
+What are archetypes and the collective?

-Symbols that are universal and represent common human experiences archetypes can be found in literature, mythology, and society.
-They come from the pool of inherited experiences and universal themes known as the collective unconscious.
+Symbols that are universal and represent everyday human experiences, archetypes can be found in literature, mythology, and society.
+They originate from the pool of inherited experiences and universal themes collectively known as the unconscious.
+Knowing archetypes offers a framework for analyzing stories and delving into the depths of people’s psyches, as well as insight into human behavior and culture.

 What are seven feminine archetypes?